 Reverse the Discontent.
 Materialism can become a monster of the holiday season and with the intensification of marketing our children are especially vulnerable to the “Gimmies” (phrase by Stan Bernstein).
 We know the truth: Dalai Lama states: “When you are discontent, you always want more, more, more.
 Your desire can never be satisfied.
 But when you practice contentment, you can say to yourself, ‘ Oh yes – I already have everything I really need”.
 The Thanksgiving holidays has just passed when the talk and buzz about counting blessings were trending but how do we translate that season of mindfulness about being appreciative into our everyday lives for the very young to the mature in our families.
 To change the culture of our families we must take action, small consistent actions that are embedded into our family life.
 Read on and get access to practical, easy activities and printable resources you can implement today to have contented kids and a happier home.

-A Personal Story of Dealing with Discontented Children
+A Personal Story Of Dealing With Discontented Children

-Last week I went into a popular clothing store with my two kids aged 12 (son, N) and 7 (daughter ,A) to buy my daughter the costume for her #Christmas drama performance.
-I set the stage from in the car, “we are only going in for 15 minutes, and I am only buying the one item today”.
-“But mom, you are always buying nice clothes for A, the clothes you buy for me is crappy”, said my son out loud while he opens the door for us and another customer to enter the store.
+Last week I went into a popular clothing store with my two kids aged 12 (son, N) and 7 (daughter ,A) to buy my daughter the costume for her #Christmas #play performance.
+I set the stage from in the car, we are only going in for 15 minutes, and I am only buying the one item today.
+“But mom, you are always buying nice clothes for A, the clothes you buy for me is crappy”, said my son out loud as he opens the door for us and another customer to enter the store.
 While in the section looking for the intended item, N comes over with a hoodie, “Can I get this?”.
 “Why won’t you buy me anything?”
-Two minutes later, “What about this one, I can wear it to school”.
+Two minutes latter, “What about this one, I can wear it to school”.
 “I need a new sweater”.
 “You only buy nice clothes for yourself”.
 These rants went on and on until I cashed out and went back to the car, where I responded to him.
 Let’s go back and give you a perspective.
 The week prior I bought N a new pair of brand names sneakers while I was browsing a store by myself.
-The sweater hoodie he lives in and was wearing on his person during this rant, was bought by moi.
+The sweater hoodie he lives in and was wearing on his back during this rant, was bought by moi.

 The repetition of this kind of interaction is hurtful.
 It is one thing when they ask for an item.
 But when my child starts making critical statements about my character it stings.
 I am not neglectful, I am not insensitive, I am not discriminating.
 I give the best I can to both my kids, like most of us do, but memory is very selective (grunt).